-OCI Data Science provides a Jupyter notebook where can prototype and develop custom python code to analyzevisualize HPC output his notebook displays the final state of the FARGO3D simulation of a Jupiter-mass planet orbiting within a circumstellar disk.
-That FARGO3D simulation uses a polar (r, ) coordinate grid to track the mutual evolution of the disk-planet system he heatmap shows the gas disk’s density displayed with disk radius r increasing upwards and disk azimuth to the right o this visualization scheme ‘unwraps’ the disk and reprojects it onto a rectangular grid.
-The planetwhich has its own circumplanetary gas disk is at the bright spot in lower centerhe horizontal dark band is an annulus of low-density gas that was depleted by the planet’s gravitational perturbations of the disk.
-Tilted density-bands are spiral density waves that the planet also within the disk.
+OCI Data Science provides a Jupyter notebook where you can prototype and develop custom python code to analyze and visualize HPC output.
+The notebook shown in Fig. 2 displays the final state of the FARGO3D simulation of a Jupiter-mass planet orbiting within a circumstellar disk.
+That FARGO3D simulation uses a polar (r, ) coordinate grid to track the mutual evolution of the disk-planet system, and the heatmap in Fig. 2 shows the gas disk’s density displayed with disk radius r increasing upwards and disk azimuth to the right.
+So this visualization scheme ‘unwraps’ the disk and reprojects it onto a rectangular grid.
+The planet, which has its own circumplanetary gas disk, is at the bright spot in lower middle, and the horizontal dark band is an annulus of low-density gas that was depleted by the planet’s gravitational perturbations of the disk.
+Tilted density-bands are spiral density waves that the planet also excites within the disk.